Solution of the simple task: Begin3

 put(p, s)

-When the program is running you can see output values at the panel of results.
+When the program is running, you can see output values at the panel of results.

 Because we output data in inverse order, the status bar contains the error message "Wrong solution".